opulo-inc/docs/docs/openpnp/install/index.md

 1. Open OpenPnP and make sure it loads fully.
 Doing this will make sure that OpenPnP puts a configuration folder on your computer that we'll need in the next step.

+1. OpenPnP might prompt you to download a new version.
+Click `Cancel` then `Exit` to this prompt.

 1. Close OpenPnP.

 ### Windows